bp74/StageXL/README.md

 ## Roadmap

+Besides improving our existing features and improving performance as much as possible, we are always thinking about new features we want to add next.
+Please send us your ideas and requests to make those things a reality you care about most.
+Some of the things we will tackle in the near future are:

 * Getting closer to version 1.0.
 * Runtime support for GAF Converter.
 * Runtime support for Tiled Map Editor.
 * Support for Sky (native runtime environment for Android).
+* A new StageXL homepage with more articles / blog posts.

 ## Adobe Flash heritage